Enlarging Our Hearts

 One resource that has helped many of us learn how to really be more grace-based has been a book called “The Cure”, by John Lynch, Bruce McNicol, and Bill Thrall.
 We highly recommend the book and small group study guide.
 I have been learning to take off my religious masks and practice grace far more with both myself and others through this journey with LifeGuard Ministries.

-Our deepest thanks to Don Brown and our board of directors at LifeGuard Ministries for making Maureen and me part of their journey.
+Our deepest thanks to our board of directors at LifeGuard Ministries for making us part of their journey.
 And of course like to thank Pastor X and his staff here at church Y for having us today!
 We’ll conclude with this short video, and then another quote from Andrew Marin:

 From Love is an Orientation, by Andrew Marin: “Christians look at a gay or lesbian person and see a potential behavioral change, instead of a person longing to know the same Christ we seek.
 If we could only release control of what might happen down the road in a LGBT person’s life when Jesus enters, I promise that God loves his children enough to always tell each of them what he feels is best for their life.
 So then why not start peacefully pointing gays and lesbians in the direction of learning how to have an intimate, real, conversational relationship with the Father and judge, instead of trying to put all of them in 12-step programs?
 Like all other groups, including straight believers, LGBT people are nothing more than sheep looking for their shepherd.